-Interns will practice, receive support, and be evaluated on all 7 California Teacher Performance Expectation areas in a classroom setting.
-Specifically, the Supervised Field Experience Evaluation form assesses every TPE element except TPEs 2.4, 4.6, and 6.7.
+- 1) Candidates will practice, receive mentoring, and be evaluated on all 7 California Teacher Performance Expectation areas in a student-teaching setting.
+Specifically, the Supervised Field Experience Evaluation form for SED 555 assesses every TPE element except TPEs 2.4, 4.6, and 6.7. - 2) Candidates will prepare for and complete the state-required Teacher Performance Assessment (the edTPA), on which they will demonstrate all TPE areas.

-Course Grades
+Course Grade